 At first, we were shocked.
-We sent it to everybody who criticized the video Natali made.
+We sent it to everybody who criticised the video Natali made.
 We sent it everywhere, but we only reached 4,000 views.
 Then, half a year later, we sent it to the Shadow.
 He shared it, and then suddenly everybody started watching it.
 Next he went and filed a complaint to the police, which led to Natali's arrest.

 I think there was an experimental goal.
 We said, If we shit on all the flags of the world, in Israel, they will write that we shit only on Israel's flag.
 And that happened.
 They wrote only about the specific video of the Israel flag.